Astro Boy: Video games

-Astro ranked 43rd on Empire magazine's list of The 50 Greatest Comic Book Characters.

-The 1960s anime was named the 86th best animated series by IGN, calling it the first popular anime television series.
+Astro ranked 43rd on Empire magazine's list of "The 50 Greatest Comic Book Characters".
+The 1960s anime was named the 86th best animated series by IGN, with the publication naming it the first popular anime television series.
+In TV Asahi's poll of the "Top 100 Anime", Astro Boy came in 23rd.

 The 1980s anime was extremely popular in Australia, Canada, and many parts of Asia, with two different English dubs.
-The dub shown in Australia (and to a lesser extent in the USA) was coordinated by Tezuka Productions and NTV and produced in the USA.
-Another dub was produced in Canada solely for broadcast there.
+The dub shown in Australia (and to a lesser extent in the United States) was coordinated by Tezuka Productions and NTV and produced in the U.S. Another dub was produced in Canada solely for broadcast there.

-While the 2003 anime did poorly in North America, having received poor distribution and having been heavily edited, including the removal of its orchestrated soundtrack and much of Astro's childlike innocence, it was better received in the UK on the BBC, where it ran for almost three years, as well as other parts of the world such as Dubai based MBC 3.
+While the 2003 anime did poorly in North America, having received poor distribution and having been heavily edited, including the removal of its orchestrated soundtrack and much of Astro's childlike innocence, it was better received in the UK on the BBC, where it ran for almost three years, as well as other parts of the world such as on the Dubai-based MBC 3.

-On April 7, 2003 (one day after the premiere of the 2003 anime in Japan), the city of Niiza, Saitama registered the Astro Boy character as a resident to coincide with his birthdate in the manga.
+On April 7, 2003, one day after the premiere of the 2003 anime in Japan, the city of Niiza, Saitama registered the Astro Boy character as a resident to coincide with his birthdate in the manga.
 That same day, the JR Yamanote Line platform at JR Takadanobaba Station started using the theme music from the TV series to signal the departure of a train.
-Also, many lamp posts in the area carry pictures from the TV series, and two large murals depicting Tezuka's works are across the street of JR Takadanobaba station.
-Later in 2004, the theme music from the TV series would eventually be used to signal the departure of a train at JR Niiza Station on the JR Musashino Line.
+Many lamp posts in the area carry pictures from the TV series, and two large murals depicting Tezuka's works are across the street of JR Takadanobaba station.
+Later in 2004, the theme music from the TV series was used to signal the departure of a train at JR Niiza Station on the JR Musashino Line.